jcbrinfo/slamtest/README.md

 # Usage
 SlamTest is a simple BASH script that runs a program against a series of inputs and checks that the outputs match the expected ones.
-The simpliest way to use this script is to follow the steps below:
+The simplest way to use this script is to follow the steps below:

 1. While at root of the SlamTest’s project, invoke `make` (or `make all`).